nokxs/trello-backupper/Readme.md

 Both, the dotnet tool and the docker container, have the ability to call a web hook on specific events:

-- The backup is started.
-Message: `Started backup`
+- The backup is started. *Message*: `Started backup`
-- The backup is finished.
-Message: `Finished backup`
+- The backup is finished. *Message*: `Finished backup`
-- An error occured during backup.
-Message: `Error occurred during backup: [error description]`
+- An error occured during backup. *Message*: `Error occurred during backup: [error description]`

 The specified url will be called as is.
 To add message details, add `!message!` to your url.
-It will be subsitute with the message text, which is URL encoded.
+It will be subsituted with the URL encoded message text.

 **Example:**